Do Natural Acne Remedies Work?

 Zinc oxide

-Key properties: antimicrobial, anti-inflammatory, promotes wound healing, sun protectant
+Key properties: antimicrobial, anti-inflammatory; supports wound healing; skin protectant

-How it works: calms redness and inflammation, reduces sebum, inhibits bacteria
+How it works: calms redness, helps regulate oil production, inhibits acne-causing bacteria

 How to use: look for acne treatment products containing zinc oxide